domdelorenzo/kerouac/README.md

 * log in witn your username and password
 * Enter a document title and click *New Document* to create a blank document
 * Click the document in the left navigation panel to begin editing.
-* Type Ctrl+ 's' to save your work!
+* Type Ctrl+'s' to save your work!

 If self-hosting, you can clone this repository and run a development server using the following commands: